yorbenlodema/EEG-Pype/README.md

 ## What is this software?

 With our software, we hope to provide users with an accessible way to preprocess resting-state EEG files, while still including powerful analysis tools.
-We do this by combining several functions from the MNE (MEG/EEG preprocessing) open-source project.
+We do this by combining several functions from the MNE (MEG/EEG preprocessing) open-source project *(Gramfort et al., Frontiers in Neuroscience, 2013)*.
 By using an intuitive graphical user interface on top of a Python script, we hope that our software is easy to start using without coding experience, while still allowing more experienced users to adapt the software to their needs by altering the underlying code.

 The software is currently able to:
 - Open raw EEG files of type .txt, .bdf, .edf, .eeg and .fif.